 Tipping is up to you.
 Generally speaking, 4.00 to 10.00 per day/per person should take care of your waiter, bus boy and cabin steward.
 Other ship personnel can be tipped at your discretion.
 There are a few cruise lines that have a “no tipping” policy.

-There used to be in the days of the liner, but today all ships are one-class except the world's greatest and sole surviving liner, the QE2, which celebrated its 30th birthday recently.
+There used to be in the days of the liner, but today all ships are one-class.
 One-class means that all passengers can avail themselves of all the facilities aboard ship and are in no way restricted from using others on the grounds of the type of cabin booked.

 Your budget and where you are planning to cruise has a bearing on the cabin you choose.